zgabievi/awesome-fe-resources/README.md

 ##### JS File Uploaders
 - [Dropzone.js](https://www.dropzonejs.com) - DropzoneJS is an open source library that provides drag’n’drop file uploads with image previews.
 - [FilePond](https://pqina.nl/filepond/) - A JavaScript library that can upload anything you throw at it, optimizes images for faster uploads, and offers a great, accessible, silky smooth user experience.
+- [Uppy](https://uppy.io) - Sleek, modular open source JavaScript file uploader.
+Uppy fetches files locally and from remote places like Dropbox or Instagram.
+With its seamless integration, reliability and ease of use, Uppy is truly your best friend in file uploading.

 ##### WYSIWYG
 - [tiptap](https://tiptap.scrumpy.io) - This editor is based on Prosemirror, fully extendable and renderless.
 You can easily add custom nodes as Vue components.